Four Key Objectives 2018 - 2023

 3. Continued management and delivery of Two Hour Free Parking Disc scheme

 The BID is here to help and inform businesses, and we offer a range of services and initiatives specifically to support you.
 The BID offers networking opportunities, distributes a quarterly newsletter and sends out frequent emails highlighting opportunities for businesses to get involved.

 We have directly supported a number of businesses needing advice on putting on events and saved other businesses money by informing them about grants and reliefs they were previously unaware of.

-4. Curate and deliver accessible training tools and opportunities for businesses
+3. Work with stakeholders to deliver accessible online training tools and opportunities